Iannes/react-fe-test/README.md

 ### Folder Structure

 I took the liberty of changing the initial folder structure.
-The tree can be found below.
+The directory tree can be found below.

 ```shell
 ├── src/